 Festivals accentuate the seasons in the life of the Comox Valley Waldorf School, helping us to keep our hearts and minds attuned to the earth and its rhythms.
-We celebrate the Michaelmas Festival, the Martinmas Festival (Lantern Festival), Advent Spiral, and the Maypole Festival.
+We celebrate with the Festival of Courage (Michaelmas Festival), the Festival of Compassion (Martinmas Lantern Festival, the Festival of Wisdom (Advent Spiral), and the Maypole Festival.
 Festivals lead us to reach for deeper meaning among our busy lives, and connect the community with a shared sense of anticipation.

 In planning festival celebrations, the faculty considers the qualities of the season to be celebrated.
 The themes are brought to the children’s lessons through songs, poems, dances, crafts and plays.
 Often times the children have a presentation to share with the community.